 Green tea also contains antioxidants and nutrients to promote cognitive functioning.

-We’ve given you eleven mental \wellness hacks that you can use all winter to ramp up your brain’s sharpness, ability, and retention.
+We’ve given you eleven mental and wellness hacks that you can use all winter to ramp up your brain’s sharpness, ability, and retention.
 Make these eleven brain boosters habitual, and you’ll be able to experience ongoing cognitive improvements all year long.